thomasgillanscott/oneconsultation-docs/clients.md

 # Microsoft Lync & Skype for Business Client Compatability

-OneConsultation has been designed to work with nearly every type of Lync or Skype for Business environemnt.
+OneConsultation has been designed to work with nearly every type of Lync or Skype for Business environment.

 ## Environment Support
 ---